sharavsambuu/synthetic-equities/README.md

 # Todos

+    Generate 1 and 2 sigma probability cones for some confidence threshold

+    Define drawdown percentage to be considered as ruined

+    Generate Monte Carlo paths and calculate probability of risk of ruining

     Implement Geometric Brownian Motion as baseline, 30minute timeframe from 1minute intrady

     Implement Stochastic Volatility Models to tackle one of the shortcomings of GBM, allows